natebarksdale/natebarksdale.github.io/src/pages/about.md

 # Templeton

-I've profiled people and projects investigating the universe's biggest mysteries for [The John Templeton Foundation's website](https://www.templeton.org/about-our-authors).I've loved the challenge of diving deep with experts on topics ranging from Big Bang cosmology to human evolution to philosophy and theology, and finding ways to explain just how fascinating it is for the general reader.
+I've profiled people and projects investigating the universe's biggest mysteries for [The John Templeton Foundation's website](https://www.templeton.org/about-our-authors).
+I've loved the challenge of diving deep with experts on topics ranging from Big Bang cosmology to human evolution to philosophy and theology, and finding ways to explain just how fascinating it is for the general reader.

 See my posts tagged [Templeton](/tags/templeton/)